mediamosa/mediamosa-sdk/readme.md

 The MediaMosa SDK has been developed for Drupal 6 and Drupal 7.
 These PHP API tools will enable developers to connect front-end applications (like websites) to the back-end (MediaMosa).

 There are slight differences between Drupal 6 and Drupal 7 versions of the SDK.
-Although the *.class.inc are the same on all version.
+Although the *.class.inc are the same on both versions.

 The files